peacej/blog6/content/pages/ai-art.md

 AI-generated art/music is the coolest thing I have ever encountered in my life.

 Check out [my curated list of AI art/music resources/tools](https://docs.google.com/document/d/1-P58p-5yx8OXE0_0RN_D5Zg3lGqYQ88xtxOXClX5c_I/edit#).
 It includes a technical resources on the math and ML stuff, but also non-technical resources that anyone can use to generate art.

-In 2022 August, I gave a talk on text-to-image generative models for Machine Learning Tokyo ([slides](https://docs.google.com/presentation/d/1iTpMFJR6AtcwcOCehFBabYPUuMSq1HglcRyZgjGXOR8/edit#slide=id.p)) ([video](https://www.youtube.com/watch?v=SdahlzTVqVc)).
+In 2022 Aug, I gave a talk on text-to-image generative models for Machine Learning Tokyo ([slides](https://docs.google.com/presentation/d/1iTpMFJR6AtcwcOCehFBabYPUuMSq1HglcRyZgjGXOR8/edit#slide=id.p)) ([video](https://www.youtube.com/watch?v=SdahlzTVqVc)).

-I probably will start putting stuff on artstation.com as well.
+In 2022 Oct, I gave a [short talk on AI Art NFTs](https://docs.google.com/presentation/d/11HRdJKUjmtrK0AgqKcq6eULrKwbHWEfK92PmzaBbfOA/edit#slide=id.g179e6f68ae5_0_0).

-Below are some of my favorite outputs curated from my use of DALL-E 2 (https://labs.openai.com/) and Stable Diffusion.
+Below are some of my favorite outputs curated from my use of DALL-E 2 and Stable Diffusion.

 "A very very cute drawing of three Chinese zodiac animals by Takashi Murakami"